daxAKAhackerman/XSS-Catcher/README.md

 # Go into the repository
 $ cd XSS-Catcher

-# Deploy the application.
-Also, run this once if you are migrating from v1.0.0
+# Start the application
-$ make deploy
+$ make start
 ```

 ## Update